MADNESS, MONARCHY AND THE MEGA RICH

 THE GROUND IS LAID FOR OUR BELGRAVIA TREASURE HUNT

-Cubbitt brought in the tons of earth that had been dug out to create the London Docks, used it to level and heighten the Five Fields, and laid out streets of soaring white grand terraced houses which the Grosvenors named after the village of Belgrave, which was situated two miles from their country seat in Cheshire Eaton Hall.
-Thus Belgravia was born and the seeds for our poshest treasure hunt were sown.
+Cubbitt brought in the tons of earth that had been dug out to create the London Docks, used it to level and heighten the Five Fields, and laid out streets of soaring white grand terraced houses which the Grosvenors named after the village of Belgrave, which was situated two miles from their country seat in Cheshire - Eaton Hall.

 A LOVELY AREA CRAMMED WITH FAMOUS FIGURES

 All in all this is a truly surprising area and, if we're to be perfectly frank, our clues are laid out in some pretty amazing places.
-Tucked away mews hidden behind grand stately homes feature an awful lot.
-So do pretty little pubs that wouldn't be out of place in a country village.

 Add to this a list of characters that includes Vivien Leigh, Alfred, Lord Tennyson, The Duke of Wellington, and the infamously elusive Lord Lucan, and the stage is set for your teams to enjoy a memorable morning, afternoon or summer's evening searching for the solutions to our cryptic clues, looking for the cunningly concealed answers to our observation questions and photo challenges whilst exploring and discovering a truly intriguing and fascinating neighbourhood.